mcmiller905/mcmiller905.github.io/index.md

 ## Advent of Code 2020/2021/2022

 I've used the Advent of Code events as a way to learn and improve my knowledge of Python.
-I have repositories for 2020 and 2021 up, and I'm working on finishing them both.
+I have repositories for 2020, 2021, and 2022 up, and I'm working on finishing them all.

 [More details here](./aoc.html)